tensorprob/tensorprob/README.md

 [![Build Status](https://travis-ci.org/ibab/tensorprob.svg?branch=master)](https://travis-ci.org/ibab/tensorprob)

-A probabalistical graphical modeling framework based on [TensorFlow](https://github.com/tensorflow/tensorflow).
+A probabalistic graphical modeling framework based on [TensorFlow](https://github.com/tensorflow/tensorflow).

 TensorProb is a library that allows you to construct complex probility distributions from primitive ones and perform inference on data.